Reggie Lewis: Aftermath

-After Lewis' death, the Reggie Lewis Track and Athletic Center was opened in Roxbury, Boston.
-The center was funded partially by Lewis and has hosted major indoor track and field competitions, the Boston Indoor Games, home basketball games for Roxbury Community College, and Northeastern University track and field events.

-On March 22, 1995, the Boston Celtics retired Lewis' jersey.
+On March 22, 1995, the Celtics retired Lewis' jersey.
 Lewis had worn the number 35 for his entire career.
 During the ceremony, former teammate Dee Brown made a speech while two other former teammates, Sherman Douglas and Xavier McDaniel, held up Lewis' framed jersey.

 Lewis' contract remained on the Celtics' salary cap for two full seasons after his death because at the time the NBA did not have a provision to void contracts if an active player died; NBA Commissioner David Stern suggested that the remaining NBA teams should approve an exemption for Lewis' contract, but the teams refused to do so.
-The rules have since been changed so that a similar case would result in the player's contract being paid by league insurance, as seen with Chris Bosh in 2018 (Bosh is alive, but his blood-clot illness was ruled a "career-ending condition" by an independent physician and resulted in the Miami Heat's contractual ties to Bosh officially ending).
+The rules were later changed such that a similar case would result in the player's contract being paid by league insurance, as was seen when Chris Bosh had his career truncated in 2017 due to blood clotting issues.